CHAPTER 3

 Condominium Project – A plan or project whereby two or more units, together with an undivided interest in the common area or facility, are separately offered or proposed to be offered for sale.
 This definition shall apply to existing or proposed residential, commercial or industrial buildings or structures which are intended to be sold separately.
 Condominium projects shall also mean the property when the context so requires.

-Condominium Ownership Act of 1975, or Act for purposes of Article 4 of Chapter 4 of this Title, shall mean the provisions of Chapter 8 of Title 57, Utah Code Annotated 1953, as amended.
+Condominium Ownership Act, or Act for purposes of Article 4 of Chapter 4 of this Title, shall mean the provisions of Title 57, Chapter 8, Utah Code Annotated 1953, as amended.

 Condominium Conversion – shall mean a proposed change in the type of ownership in a parcel or parcels of land, together with the existing attached structures, from single ownership of such parcels, such as an apartment house or multi-family dwelling, into that defined as a condominium project or other ownership arrangement involving separate ownership of individual units combined with joint or collective ownership of common areas, facilities, or elements.